Medi-Cal Long Term Care Programs, Benefits & Eligibility Requirements

 HCBA Waiver benefits include nursing services, home modifications, medical equipment expenses, Personal Emergency Care Services, and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
 While the HCBA Waiver will provide benefits in congregate living health facility, it will not cover room and board costs for the facility.
 For HCBA beneficiaries who are leaving a nursing homes and returning to the community, the waiver will cover transitional costs such as movers, utility set-up fees and basic furnishings.
 All HCBA Waiver benefits are made available depending on the needs and circumstances of each individual.

-The HCBA Waiver has a limited number of enrollment spots (about 10,000 per year).
+The HCBA Waiver has a limited number of enrollment spots (about 10,700 per year as of 2024).
 Once those spots are full, additional eligible applicants will be placed on a waitlist.

 Community Based Adult Services (CBAS) Program

-The Community Based Adult Services (CBAS) Program provides adult day care and adult day health care for California seniors at certified CBAS centers in 28 counties across the state – Alameda, Butte, Contra Costa, Fresno, Humboldt, Imperial, Kern, Los Angeles, Marin, Merced, Monterey, Napa, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Joaquin, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Shasta, Solano, Stanislaus, Ventura and Yolo.
-Seniors who live in a county without a CBAS center may use one in a different county if it is within one-hour drive.
+The Community Based Adult Services (CBAS) Program provides adult day care and adult day health care for California seniors at certified CBAS centers in 26 counties across the state – Alameda, Butte, Contra Costa, Fresno, Humboldt, Imperial, Kern, Los Angeles, Merced, Monterey, Napa, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Shasta, Solano, Stanislaus, Ventura and Yolo.
+Seniors who live in a county without a CBAS center may use one in a different county if it is within a one-hour drive.

 Not only do CBAS centers provide day-time supervision, they also offer meals, nursing services, care coordination, therapies, physical and social activities, and transportation to and from the center.